Skip to content

 Simulation automatically shortens the next time step so that callback and output events scheduled by model time happen exactly when requested.
 Set align_time_step = false in the Simulation constructor to disable this.

-For the following examples, we will use the following simple simulation and progress:
+For the examples here, we use the following simple simulation and progress:

 using Oceananigans